-Manuel Lisa (1772-1829) – Famous fur trader and explorer, Lisa was born in Cuba on September 8, 1772 to Spanish parents, Christobal De Lisa and Maria Ignacia Rodriguez Lisa.
-Some historians; however, say that he was born in the West Indies or New Orleans.
-It is known that he was raised in New Orleans, where he received his education before becoming a trader buying his wares along the Mississippi and Ohio Rivers and established a trading post at Vincennes, Indiana in 1796.
+Famous fur trader and explorer Manuel Lisa was born in Cuba on September 8, 1772, to Spanish parents Christobal De Lisa and Maria Ignacia Rodriguez Lisa.
+Some historians say he was born in the West Indies or New Orleans, Louisiana.
+He was raised in New Orleans, where he received his education before becoming a trader.
+He bought his wares along the Mississippi and Ohio Rivers and established a trading post at Vincennes, Indiana, in 1796.
 That same year, he married his first wife, a widow named Polly Charles Chew, and the pair would have three children.

-He moved to St. Louis, Missouri around 1799 and soon convinced Spanish officials to give him a land grant for “agricultural purposes.”
-About the same time, he entered into the fur trade business, in direct competition with the powerful Chouteau family.
-By 1802, he obtained the official trading rights with the Osage Indians, taking the business away from the Chouteaus.
+He moved to St. Louis, Missouri, around 1799 and soon convinced Spanish officials to give him a land grant for “agricultural purposes.”
+At about the same time, he entered into the fur trade business in direct competition with the powerful Chouteau family.
+By 1802, he obtained official trading rights with the Osage Indians, taking the business away from the Chouteaus.

 In the spring of 1810, Andrew Henry and Pierre Menard, led by John Colter, left Fort Raymond with a group of trappers, traveling to the Three Forks of Montana, where they established Fort Henry.
-They then crossed over Bannock Pass into present-day Idaho, where they established a second post on Henry’s Fork of the Snake River, which was also called Fort Henry.
+They then crossed over Bannock Pass into present-day Idaho, establishing a second post on Henry’s Fork of the Snake River, also called Fort Henry.
 However, both forts were short-lived, as the post at the Three Forks was abandoned after only a few months due to continuous attacks by Blackfoot warriors.
 Fort Henry in Idaho was abandoned the following year.

-The War of 1812 created difficulties for the St. Louis Fur Company and they were forced out of the dangerous Dakota country.
+The War of 1812 created difficulties for the St. Louis Fur Company, which was forced out of the dangerous Dakota country.
 The partnership was dissolved the same year.
-Spending more time on other business venture, he took part in forming the first bank in St. Louis – the Bank of St. Louis in 1813 and was named one of the commissioners.
+Spending more time on other business ventures, he took part in forming the first bank in St. Louis – the Bank of St. Louis in 1813 and was named one of the commissioners.

-Lisa’s wife, Mary died in 1817, while he was living among the Omaha Indians.
-He soon took an Indian wife named Mitain and the couple would have two children.
-However, while still married to Mitain, he married a St. Louis widow named Mary Hempstead Keeney on August 8, 1818.
-In 1819, the fur company was reorganized under the name of the Missouri Fur Company with partners Manuel Lisa, his brother-in-law, Thomas Hempstead, Andrew Woods, Joseph Perkins, Joshua Pilcher, Moses B. Carson and John Zenoni.
+Lisa’s wife, Mary, died in 1817 while he was living among the Omaha Indians.
+He soon took an Indian wife named Mitain, and the couple would have two children.
+However, while still married to Mitain, he married a St. Louis widow, Mary Hempstead Keeney, on August 8, 1818.
+In 1819, the fur company was reorganized under the name of the Missouri Fur Company with partners Manuel Lisa, his brother-in-law, Thomas Hempstead, Andrew Woods, Joseph Perkins, Joshua Pilcher, Moses B. Carson, and John Zenoni.